Moving is exciting — and stressful. Knowing that, Saint Louis University tries to make the process of moving to and from

 If you’ll be returning to campus housing next year, you can even arrange to leave your packed items in your room at the end of the semester and find them waiting for you next fall in your new room.

 With the exception of some student leaders and staff, most students arrive on SLU’s campus during Fall Welcome in August.
 For the 2020-2021 academic year, we currently are planning for new first-year students to move in over three days, from Tuesday, August 11 through Thursday, August 13.
-Returning students will move in on August 22 and 23.
-If you are a first-year student, you should plan to move in during your assigned time block.
-A small group of new first-year students, including those who are part of the Honors Program, Grand Hall Learning Communities and the Micah Program will move in on Thursday, August 20.
+Returning students will move in beginning August 14th.
+If you are a first-year student, it is very important that you plan to move in during your assigned time block.

 The basics — a bed, desk and clothing storage — are already in your room.
 From there you’ll make it your own.
 Coordinate with roommates on items you might share, like a TV or mini-fridge.
 SLU also partners with Bedloft.com to provide students with lofts, microfridges, futons and TV hangers.
 Students who place their orders by July 21 can have these items delivered to their rooms before move-in.

 - Bring your SLU student ID and have it readily accessible.

 - Dress comfortably with close-toed shoes.
 Plan for the weather.